###Supplements and Safety: The hidden dangers of vitamins and health supplements

 The program raises troubling questions about the quality and safety of vitamins and dietary supplements.

-Insult to Injury, reported by Quentin McDermott and presented by Sarah Ferguson, goes to air on Monday 1st of August at 8.30pm on ABC & iview.
-It is replayed on Tuesday 2nd August at 10am and Wednesday 3rd at 11pm.
-It can also be seen on ABC News 24 on Saturday at 8.00pm AEST, ABC iview and at abc.net.au/4corners.
+Supplements and Safety, from the PBS Frontline program and presented by Sarah Ferguson, goes to air on Monday 16th of May at 8.30pm on ABC & iview.
+It is replayed on Tuesday 17th May at 10.00am and Wednesday 18th at 11pm.
+It can also be seen on ABC News 24 on Saturday at 8.00pm AEST, ABC iview.